Yadnik1/Through-Wall-Detection/README.md

 The in-depth mathematical framework involves the use of Path matrices, Reflectivity matrices, and received signal matrices.
 The core problem revolves around given a received signal matrix \(X\), how to determine the Reflectivity matrix \(B\).
 The solution to this is derived using Singular Value Decomposition (SVD) technique and other matrix operations.

-For a more detailed understanding and the mathematical derivations, one should refer to the detailed project documentation.

 ## Getting Started